clallier/blog/_posts/2020-12-05-shmup_planet_part_3.md

 Reflecting on the use of ECS, I find APE to be superior to ECSY, with a clearer API and better performance.

 That's all for the quick overview of the technical side of my project.
-I've enjoyed learning and using technologies like Three.js for graphics, developing a particle system, and delving into coroutines and ECS for game logic management.
+I've enjoyed learning and using technologies like Three.js for graphics, developing a particle system, and go into coroutines and ECS for game logic management.

 One last feature to mention is the mini-console.
 It's a handy tool that displays `console.log` messages directly on the game screen.